Skip to main content

 import { v } from 'convex/values';

-import { mutation } from './_generated/server';
+import { mutation, query } from './_generated/server';

-// UUID validation schema
+// UUID validation helper

 export const create = mutation({